poetic/ember-fryctoria/README.md

 1. <del>Change name: Ember Fryctoria</del>
 1. <del>Think of a mechanisem to do syncing</del>
 1. <del>Perf, cached jobs in syncer</del>
+1. Namespace all custome stuff or put them into functions
 1. Use configuration to turn on and off logging info
-1. Namespace all custome stuff or put them into functions
 1. Support findQuery
 1. Write tests
+1. Add a throttle option to control syncing
 1. A logo
 1. move all non-extending functions out of store.js to avoid name collision
 1. rewrite adapterFor so that it detect which adapter we should use by checking